mk-fg/codetag/README.md

-One use of such tagging is to avoid grep-scan of a huge body of source code (incl. forks, sdks, temp build paths) and - especially for simple grep - huge body of other data, using something like `tmsu files lang:py hosted:github |
+One use of such tagging is to avoid grep-scan of a huge body of source code (incl. forks, sdks, temp build paths) and - especially for simple grep - huge body of other data, using something like `tmsu files -0 lang:py hosted:github |
-xargs grep some_code_feature` (s/grep/ack/ or pss if appropriate) instead to find something you wrote a while ago (and can't recall where exactly).
+xargs -0 grep some_code_feature` (or ack/ag/pss if appropriate) instead to find something you wrote a while ago (and can't recall where exactly).

 [tmsu](http://tmsu.org/)-provided fuse-fs might make it even easier.